AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - **HTTPS Everywhere**:
 	- Only be accessible through HTTPS.
 If someone tries HTTP, reroute to HTTPS.
 	- Use the latest TLS.
+- **File Uploads**:
+	- Always extremely dangerous.
+	- Use a third-party component that specializes in them.
+	-

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?